African Development Bank: History

-Following the end of the colonial period in Africa, a growing desire for more unity within the continent led to the establishment of two draft charters, one for the establishment of the Organisation of African Unity (established in 1963, later replaced by the African Union), and for a regional development bank.
+Following the end of the colonial period in Africa, a growing desire for more unity within the continent led to the establishment of two draft charters: one for the establishment of the Organization of African Unity (established in 1963, later replaced by the African Union) and one for a regional development bank.

-A draft accord was submitted to top African officials then to the Conference of Finance Ministers on the Establishment of an African Development Bank.
-This conference was convened by the United Nations Economic Commission for Africa (UNECA) in Khartoum, Sudan, from 31 July to 4 August.
-It was here that the agreement establishing the African Development Bank (AfDB) was cosigned by twenty-three African governments on 4 August 1963.
-The agreement came into force on 10 September 1964.
+A draft accord was submitted to top African officials and then to the Conference of Finance Ministers on the Establishment of an African Development Bank.
+This conference was convened by the United Nations Economic Commission for Africa (UNECA) in Khartoum, Sudan, from July 31 to August 4.
+It was here that the agreement establishing the African Development Bank (AfDB) was cosigned by 23 African governments on August 4, 1963.
+The agreement came into force on September 10, 1964.

 The inaugural meeting of the Board of Governors of the bank was held from 4 to 7 November 1964 in Lagos, Nigeria.
 The bank's headquarters opened in Abidjan, Ivory Coast, in March 1965 and the bank's operations commenced on 1 July 1966.

+Originally, only African countries were able to join the bank, but in 1982, it began allowing the entry of non-African countries as well.
+According to the AfDB, the inclusion of non-regional members helped contribute to economic and social development through low-interest loans, additional banking expertise and access to markets outside of the region.

 From February 2003 to September 2014, the bank operated from its Temporary Relocation Agency in Tunis, Tunisia, owing to the prevailing political conflict in Ivory Coast during the Ivorian civil war at the time.
 The bank was able to return to its original headquarters in Abidjan in late 2013 once the political crisis was over.